575.728.81 - Sediment Transport and River Mechanics

 10

 Each module will have one or more assignments.
 There are 12 modules to the class.
-Each runs one week with the exception of module 4 and 10 which each run 2 weeks.
-For grading, if there are more than one assignment in a module, I will average them to get the grade for that module.
-The final grade for all assignments is calculated by averaging all 12 module assignments (where module 4 and 10 are counted twice).
+Each module runs one week with the exception of module 4 and 10 which each run 2 weeks.
+For grading, if there are more than one assignment in a module, each assignment has a given weight assigned to it that is used to derive the assignment grade for that module.
+The final grade for all assignments is calculated by averaging all 12 module assignments (where module 4 and 10 are counted twice because they run 2 weeks).

 A given module opens up on Sunday at midnight.
 The assignments for that module are due the next Sunday at midnight.
 For modules 4 and 10, the assignments are due 2 weeks after the module opened up.
 I will take off 5 points for each day an assignment is late – no exceptions.